The security robot that pays for itself.

 A static camera is fixed line-of-sight; a security robot covers an area along a programmable patrol route.
 The robot's value isn't just mobility — it's that the patrol pattern itself signals presence and deters action, while AI classifies what the optical sensor sees in real time (person, vehicle, animal, weather artefact) instead of recording everything for retrospective review.
 KRITIS-Dachgesetz § 7 reads classification-per-detection as the state of the art; static cameras don't satisfy that.

 Quarero delivers in 48 hours from contract sign — survey, calibration, route configuration, first autonomous patrol all included.
 The 14-day free demo carries no contractual obligation: cancel within 14 operating days, pay nothing, Quarero dismantles.
-Industry norm elsewhere (Knightscope, Asylon) is 6–8 weeks.
+The industry norm for autonomous-robot rollouts elsewhere is six to eight weeks; we ship the engineered, integrated stack inside the 48-hour window.

 Industrial perimeters with substantial outdoor footprint (factory yards, logistics centres, lay-down yards), KRITIS sites (energy, water, telecom, hospitals, datacentres, transport hubs), construction sites, solar/wind installations, and special properties with a defined patrol envelope.
 Above ~200 m of perimeter, robotics outpaces guards economically.
 Below that, hybrid deployments (one robot + one human supervisor) often work.